YARC-Official/docs/Engine.md

 ## 🔰 Casual
 Aimed at players who play for fun rather than for the challenge, or players who are used to more lenient engines found in other games.

+When playing with the Casual preset, the sides of the affected highway(s) will display a purple ring near the bottom of the screen.

 | Parameter    | Value | Instruments |
 | -------- | :-------: | :-------: |
 | **Anti-Ghosting** | ❌ | 5-Fret |